J A McKown and the McKown gravestones; and the Jackson Tavern

 Tavern, Guilderland NY

 This building is the one marked as a hotel, next to J(A) McKown's name, on the old maps above.
 It was built in the early 1800's, one of a considerable number of hostelries built to serve the traffic on the new Great Western Turnpike, like the hotel and tavern built by William McKown, farther east, in McKownville.
-It seems unlikely that it would be so labelled on all three of these maps unless it was an active hostelry and tavern at the time of their survey, and that sort of building seems an unlikely residence for James A McKown and his family, the justice of the peace in Guilderland from 1837-1855, although it is entirely plausible that he owned it.
+It seems unlikely that it would be so labelled on all three of these maps unless it was an active hostelry and tavern at the time of their survey, and that sort of building seems an unlikely residence for James A McKown and his family, a justice of the peace in Guilderland from 1837-1855, although it is now clear that his wife Alida became the principal owner after her mother died, in 1848.

 return to McKown family tree and gravesites